markveillette/rpi_sprinkler/README.md

 ## Installing the crontab

-Now that the script is working, the final step is to install a crontab so that the script runs on a fixed schedule.
-A crontab (or cron for short) is a simple text file that can be used by Linux to schedule tasks to run at specified times.
+Now that the script is working, the final step is to install a crontab so that `run_sprinkler.py` runs on a fixed schedule.
+A crontab (or cron for short) is a simple text file that is used by Linux to run tasks at specified times.
 We'll be setting a cron to execute the script run_sprinkler.py.

 To setup the crontab, open `run.crontab` with your favorite text editor.
 The basic format of the crontab file is as follows (lines begining with "#" are comments):